A Guide to Compile-Time, Template, and Runtime Expressions in Azure Pipelines

 Runtime Expressions

-Here are examples of runtime expressions:
+Here are examples of runtime expressions inside conditions:

 # Using array syntax (preferred for runtime conditions)